 Browse through the hundreds of varieties of high quality fruit trees, shrubs and vines we sell online.
 We ship directly to your home or business.
 Order online the many unusual and hard-to-find bareroot trees, shrubs, bushes and vines we offer.
 We ship bareroot throughout the USA or your order can be picked up at our retail location in central California.

-We have endeavoured to provide you with all the information you need to order the right trees and plants and so that you know what to expect.
+We have endeavoured to provide you with all the information you need to choose the right trees and plants and so that you know what to expect.
 For our shipping rates, shipping season, shipping notification, tree size and other important information, please see our Ordering and Shipping Information page.
 To determine the right time to have your order sent, please see Choosing Shipping Time.
 To make sure that you select trees that are appropriate for your climate, please see What are Chill Hours?
 For our guarantee, go to the Warranty Information page.
 We also have many articles under the Growing Fruit Trees tab that can help answer questions.

 Backyard Orchard Culture